danklotz/openNotes/micro-reviews.md

 - [V for Vendetta](https://www.imdb.com/title/tt0434409/?ref_=tt_sims_tt).
 Matrix without the computers and political instead of transcendental philosophy.
 One of Natalie Portmans best roles.
 I can recommend the movie.
 - [Cloak & Dagger](https://www.imdb.com/title/tt5614844/?ref_=nv_sr_srsg_0).
 At its best the series is mediocre, at its worst it is bad.
 - [The Dark Crystal: Age of Resistance](https://www.imdb.com/title/tt6905542/?ref_=nm_flmg_act_6).
 This is an incredible unique and wonderful series.
 Please watch if you are not taken aback by the style and like fantasy.
 - [Baby Driver](https://www.imdb.com/title/tt3890160/?ref_=tt_sims_tt).
-Thisis a great, great car-chase movie.
+This is a great, great car-chase movie.
 The heist aspect is also nice, but you want to watch this movie because of the chase scenes.
 - [Fantastic Beasts: The Crimes of Grindelwald](https://www.imdb.com/title/tt4123430/?ref_=nm_flmg_dr_4).
 I know that a lot of people enjoyed this movie.
 I am not one of them.
 - [Fantastic Beasts and Where to Find Them](https://www.imdb.com/title/tt3183660/?ref_=nm_knf_i1).
 The visuals and settings are great.
 Everything else is forgettable, bland and boring.
 - [Kingsman: The Secret Service](https://www.imdb.com/title/tt2802144/?ref_=nm_knf_i2).
 A completely over the top action movie.
 If you can stomach this kind of movie --- which I do --- than its actually great.
 - [Magnolia](https://www.imdb.com/title/tt0175880/?ref_=tt_sims_tti).
 A set of intricately interwoven stories.
-Hard too watch, and yet one of my favorite movies.
+Hard to watch, and yet one of my favorite movies.
 So, i recommend to watch it, but not too often.
 There are some truly incredible performances to be seen.
 - [Once Upon a Time in America](https://www.imdb.com/title/tt0087843/?ref_=nm_knf_i2).
 This is a great movie.
 Maybe a bit too long and to slow for today's audience/viewing-customs.
 But, for me, it will always be a classic.
 - [Kick-Ass](https://www.imdb.com/title/tt1250777/?ref_=nm_knf_i3).
 One of the better superhero movies.
 - ⭐️ [Superbad](https://www.imdb.com/title/tt0829482/?ref_=nm_flmg_act_45).
 One of my favorite comedies.
 It is perfect for what it is.
 Michael Cera is Michael Cera.
-Jonnah Hill is Nonah Hill.
+Jonnah Hill is Jonnah Hill.
 And, Bill Hader steals the show.
 - [Zombieland](https://www.imdb.com/title/tt1156398/?ref_=nm_knf_i4).
 A good little zombie movie.
-- [Natural Born Kilelrs](https://www.imdb.com/title/tt0110632/?ref_=nm_knf_i3).
+- [Natural Born Killers](https://www.imdb.com/title/tt0110632/?ref_=nm_knf_i3).
 Albeit the script is by Quetin Tarantino this movie has too much Oliver Stone in it for me.
 - [Ava](https://www.imdb.com/title/tt8784956/?ref_=nv_sr_srsg_0).
 Yeah, I don't know.
 The movie is not necessary bad, but its not good either.
 I guess the best part are fight-choreographies.
 - ⭐️ [The Gentlemen](https://www.imdb.com/title/tt8367814/?ref_=fn_al_tt_1).
 I guess this is Guy Ritchie at its best.
 Pretty much everything I like about his movies, without much of the bad.
 - [The Man from U.N.C.L.E.](https://www.imdb.com/title/tt1638355/?ref_=nm_knf_i4).
 A good agent movie with the actor from these awful new-age Superman movies.
 For my personal taste the movie a bit too much of a caricature and a bit too dynamic.
 But probably that is just me.